 when you come here, (well if you don’t count the neighbour’s annoying dog or the communist party’s “el Jefe” of the community, waking you up at 7.00 am).
 Pure silence, peace and mindfulness on the Mekong is bliss, absolutely bliss.
 I could have stayed so much longer than my 4 days, 2 weeks minimum to visit Vientiane.

 To have time to see all the small temples and back streets, find the craftsmen, see the beautiful arts of weaving and just sit by the Mekong and read and listen to the sound of silence.
 You might occasionally watch a long-tail going up or down the river.

 The air is lovely, the smell of rain on the leaves is heaven and to hear the soft wind whisper is like a caress.

-My days were filled with coffees and lunches at cute small places, visiting temples, window shopping at designers/creators shops like, Birds Follow Spring , the very famous American Carol Cassidy and her textile house Lao textiles Carol Cassidy , visiting friends of my friends seeing more beautiful houses along the Mekong, drinking tea on the verandah…. and just being in the moment.
+My days were filled with coffees and lunches at cute small places, visiting temples, window shopping at designers shops like, Birds Follow Spring , the very famous American Carol Cassidy and her textile house Lao textiles Carol Cassidy , visiting friends of friends, seeing more beautiful houses along the Mekong, drinking tea on the verandah and just being in the moment.